 Tagliolini al Prosciutto di San Daniele with Poppy Seeds; Recipe from Friuli Venezia Giulia.

 Tagliolini al prosciutto di San Daniele is a creamy, rich and luxurious pasta recipe from Friuli Venezia Giulia.
-It is made with one of Italy’s best melt-in your-mouth prosciutto crudo.
+It is made with one of Italy’s best melt-in your-mouth prosciutto crudo and egg pasta ribbons.
+An elegant pasta dish perfect for special occasions.

 Prosciutto crudo in Italy.